Pingumaniac/CS6381_PA2_M3_Youngjae_Moon/README.md

 11. lookallRequestDHT: Encodes a request to lookup all publishers into a message to be sent to the appropriate node in the Chord DHT.

+### For DiscoveryMW,

+1. connectFingerTable(finger_table): Connects the DEALER sockets to the nodes in the finger table dictionary by creating and registering ZeroMQ connections with socket options.

+2. send_discovery_req: Sends a discovery request

+3. create_discovery_req: Creates a discovery request

+4. register_req_dht(index, node_type, key, reg_req, topic): Sends a serialized
+    DiscoveryReq message of type TYPE_REGISTER with registration request parameters to a node identified by a key.

+5. isready_req_dht(no_pubs, no_subs, broker, node_type): Sends a serialized DiscoveryReq
+    message of type TYPE_ISREADY with broker parameters to a node identified by the current node's key.

+6. lookup_pub_by_topic_req_dht(topic, node_type, key): Sends a serialized DiscoveryReq
+    message of type TYPE_LOOKUP_PUB_BY_TOPIC with topic parameters to a node identified by a key.

+7. lookup_all_pubs_req_dht(node_type, key): Sends a serialized DiscoveryReq message of type TYPE_LOOKUP_ALL_PUBS to a node identified by a key.

+8. forward_register_req(status, index, node_type, key, reg_req): Sends a multipart message with a
+    serialized DiscoveryReq message of type TYPE_REGISTER with registration request parameters to a node's successor.

+9. forward_isready_req(no_pubs, no_subs, broker, node_type, key): Sends a multipart message with
+    a serialized DiscoveryReq message of type TYPE_ISREADY with broker parameters to a node's successor.

+10. forward_lookup_pub_by_topic_req(topic, node_type, key): Sends a multipart message with a serialized DiscoveryReq message of type TYPE_LOOKUP_PUB_BY_TOPIC with topic parameters to a node's successor.

+11. forward_lookall_req(node_type, index, key, lookall_req): Sends a multipart message with a serialized DiscoveryReq message of type TYPE_LOOKUP_ALL_PUBS with lookup request parameters to a node's successor.